CleverCloud/doc.clever-cloud.com/commons/clever-cloud-apis/cc-api.md

 [create some tokens](https://console.clever-cloud.com/users/me/tokens) in the Clever Cloud console.
 Use these tokens to make an OAuth authentication.

-**Note :**

-For the moment, the logs-api and the event-api are not HMAC-compliant, so you need to use a plain-text OAuth signature.

 ### API request links

 All the API links are referenced in a swagger documentation.